On lacunary statistically quasi-Cauchy sequences: Conclusion

 \section{Conclusion}

-In this paper, new types of continuities are introduced via lacunary statistical quasi-Cauchy sequences, and investigated.
-In the investigation we have obtained results related to lacunary statistical ward continuity, lacunary statistical continuity, statistical ward continuity, statistical continuity, $G$-sequential continuity, ordinary continuity, uniform continuity, lacunary statistical ward compactness, lacunary statistical compactness, statistical ward compactness, statistical compactness, $G$-sequential compactness, and ordinary compactness.
-We also proved some inclusion theorems between the set of lacunary statistical quasi-Cauchy sequences and the set of statistical quasi-Cauchy sequences.
+The concept of continuity and any concept involving continuity play a very important role not only in pure mathematics but also in other branches of sciences involving mathematics especially in computer science, information theory, biological science.
+In this paper, the concept of lacunary statistically ward continuity of a real function is investigated.
+In this investigation we have obtained theorems related to lacunary statistically ward continuity, $N_{\theta}$-ward continuity, slowly oscillating continuity, ward continuity, uniform continuity, lacunary statistically ward compactness, $N_{\theta}$-ward compactness, boundedness, and compactness.
+Although we have not given in the paper, it is not difficult to find out that uniform limit of a sequence of lacunary statistically ward continuous functions is lacunary statistically ward continuous, and that the set of all lacunary statistically ward continuous functions on a subset $E$ of $\textbf{R}$ is a closed subset of the set of all continuous functions on $E$.

-For further study, we suggest to investigate lacunary statistical quasi-Cauchy sequences of fuzzy points, and lacunary statistical ward continuity for the fuzzy functions (see \cite{CakalliandPratul} for the definitions and related concepts in fuzzy setting).
+For a further study, we suggest to investigate lacunary statistically quasi-Cauchy sequences of fuzzy points, and lacunary statistically ward continuity for the fuzzy functions (see \cite{SavasRemarkondoublelacunarystatisticalconvergenceoffuzzynumbers}, \cite{SavasOnasymptoticallylacunarystatisticalequivalentsequencesoffuzzynumbers}, \cite{MursaleenandMohiuddineOnlacunarystatisticalconvergencewithrespecttotheintuitionisticfuzzynormedspace}, and \cite{CakalliandPratul} for the definitions and related concepts in fuzzy setting).
 However due to the change in settings, the definitions and methods of proofs will not always be analogous to those of the present work.
+For another further study we suggest to investigate lacunary statistically quasi-Cauchy sequences of double sequences, and lacunary statistically ward double continuity to find out whether lacunary statistically ward double continuity coincides with lacunary statistically ward (single) continuity or not (see \cite{PattersonandSavasLacunarystatisticalconvergenceofdoublesequences} for the definitions and related concepts in the double case).